nspies/genomeview/docs/rendering.rst

 Drawing shapes and text
 -----------------------

-Each of the functions below takes as arguments information about the screen coordinates, and yields a series of SVG tages specifying lines, shapes and text to be drawn.
-Each functional also accepts optional ``kwdargs`` which can include additional SVG attributes such as ``fill`` and ``stroke`` colors.
+Each of the functions below takes as arguments information about the screen coordinates, and yields a series of SVG tags specifying lines, shapes and text to be drawn.
+Each function also accepts optional ``kwdargs`` which can include additional SVG attributes such as ``fill`` and ``stroke`` colors.

 .. autoclass:: genomeview.svg.Renderer